 At the longest time frame, we have Our Vision – the lofty state that we are hoping to achieve.
 Our Regional Goals are long-term and still quite aspirational, but more specific.
 It is important that we do whatever we can to track our progress towards these goals, but this is not an easy task and requires the participation of many agencies and organisations in the collection of landscape condition data.
 The logic endeavours to articulate why each of our regional goals is important in moving towards our vision.

-Our Strategic Outcomes are stepping stones towards the regional goals.
+Our Strategic Outcomes are stepping stones towards the regional goals for the Wet Tropics.
 Through the many workshops held during the development of the plan, very similar themes emerged about where we would like to be in the next 5 years.
 Irrespective of which theme we were talking about, there was emphasis on the need for stronger partnerships, better planning and a more engaged community.
 These formed our cross-cutting Strategic Outcomes.
 The logic articulates the assumptions we are making in proposing these are the key strategic outcomes.

 Our Priority Actions articulate where the community of the Wet Tropics believes we need to put our effort and investment over the next few years.
 For each priority action, there is also a statement about the assumptions we are making and our rationale behind putting such an action up as a priority.